shawnhan108/Bank_Ecosystem/README.md

 # Bank_Ecosystem

-This is a experimental project where we created a bank ecosystem focused around three primary functions:
+This is an experimental project where we created a bank ecosystem focused around three primary functions:
   1) Ease of Use;
   2) Optimized Performance; and
   3) Data Analytics.